 GH: …The dinner party now depends more than ever on having one frequently, offhandedly, with abandon.
 If there are only eight seats and you know a few are going to end up with someone who’s got his head down to check his phone every 20 minutes, or who will be drunk on red wine by the salad course, just think of next month.
 To know that there will always be, for you, month after month, year after year, decade after decade, a well-set table and a roast and a salad and still,always, the wine, is to know that you are always going to find along the way another perfect friend, and then yet another.

-WCU: About the wine…In Taipei, we had an experience that clearly marked cultural differences around wine and a meal.
-Seated in the dining room of a Chinese family home, the first bottle of red wine was 1953 Château Lafite Rothschild which had been “breathing” on a side table before gently poured into each glass.
+About the wine…When living in Taipei, Taiwan we had an experience of marked East/West differences around wine and a meal.
+Seated in the dining room of our Chinese host’s home, the first bottle of red wine was a 1953 Château Lafite Rothschild which had been “breathing” on a side table before gently poured into each glass.
 A brief toast, then the tasting which was velvety, delicate and delicious.
-There was a pasta course generously garnished with white truffles our host had imported from Italy.
+There was a pasta course generously garnished with white truffles imported from Italy.
 He proposed another toast.
 This time he held his wine glass with both hands and looked directly at my husband, who followed his example but held his glass slightly lower to show respect.
-They executed a perfect “ganbei”, the traditional Chinese toast of draining glasses until empty.
+Then they executed a perfect “ganbei”, the traditional Chinese toast of draining glasses until empty.
 It was a time-and-place cultural experience, but tragic, too.
 This vintage Bordeaux wine, which we were privileged to drink once in our lives, was downed like a beer on a hot day.

 A dinner party doesn’t require formality.
 As Hamilton says, throw them often, even with reckless abandon.
 It’s about getting people together.
-We often entertain by making homemade pizza topped with arugula, served with champagne for Sunday night supper.
-There could be placemats instead of tablecloths or bare wood with a colorful Asian tapestry running down the table length.
+We love hosting an informal dinner of homemade pizza topped with arugula and served with champagne for Sunday night supper.
+There could be placemats instead of tablecloths or bare wood with a colorful tapestry down the middle of the table.
 Candles always.
 [Kindle Some Candlelight]

 GH: …Set the table.
 Arrange the chairs.
 Even if you can now afford real flowers, trudge across a field for a morning anyway collecting attractive branches and grasses to arrange down the center of the table — it will put you right.
 Roast the rabbits and braise the lentils, and clean the leeks and light all the candles.
 Even now, someone may get a little lit on the red wine and want to do a shot.
 But that may be just what your dinner party needs…When your kids come downstairs to say good night, give them a glimpse of something unforgettable.

 Our children are adults now and the best ones to say what they remember about growing up overseas.
-Yet, I believe they might recall coming home from their own night out with friends to a dining room full of adults known to them, backlit with candles, open bottles of wine, empty dessert plates and coffee cups and, always, the lingering aura of good friendship and conversation around a table.
+I believe they might recall coming home, from their own night out, to a dining room full of adults known to them, backlit with candles, open bottles of wine, empty dessert plates and drained coffee cups and, always, the lingering aura of good friendship around a table.

 I can’t say whether this memory is unforgettable to them.
-But, to me, it is indelibly imprinted in my mind as the communion of good people around a grown-up table.
+But it is indelible in my mind as the communion of wonderful people around a grown-up table.

 In 1952, an earlier version of this article was published under the title “Explaining Thanksgiving to the French”.
 The back-story, prompting the reprint, was a woman in Maryland who bought an old, yellowed newspaper clipping at a garage sale.
 She paid $10 for it.
 Someone-in-the-know, at the Library of Congress, told her it was worth $80,000 as a collector’s item.
-It became art on the wall of her home.
+She framed it as art on the wall of her home.

-We were living in Germany in 2005.
+We were living in Germany when I read the printed article.
 I didn’t speak French then, but found the story quirky enough to save.
-I understand French better now, so the literal translations read even sillier.
+I understand French better now, so the literal translation reads even sillier.